callmeawen/CNN_LSTM_CHL7001/README.md

 # 5. Results <a class="anchor" id="Result"></a>

+We used permutation method before, and with permutation

 ## 5.1 Test data against Predicted values in PG and BAC

 ## 5.2 Loss function comparison